pk-20/DeepLab_Caffe2/README.md

 # note
 This implementation uses an additional operator for managing padding, which can be found in 'customOP' folder.
-Library for the same is provided in 'OpLibs_CPU'. currently only CPU version of OP is implemented.
+Library for the same is provided in 'OpLibs_CPU'.
+Currently only CPU version of OP is implemented.

 # sample result
 <p align="center">